MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 ## Storage of packet descriptors

-The core descriptors and fragment descriptors are stored indepenently in two separated ring buffers, *packet ring* and *fragment ring*.
-Every core descriptor in the packet ring, has indexs into the fragment ring for locating the fragment descriptors of the same packet.
-Another data structure, NET_PACKET_DESCRIPTORS groups the packet ring and fragment ring together for a given packet queue.
+The core descriptors and fragment descriptors are stored indepenently in two separate ring buffers, the *packet ring* and *fragment ring*.
+Every core descriptor in the packet ring has indices into the fragment ring for locating that packet's fragment descriptors.
+Another data structure, [NET_DATAPATH_DESCRIPTOR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/ns-netdatapathdescriptor-_net_datapath_descriptor), groups the packet ring and fragment ring together for a given packet queue.

 ![multi-ring layout](images/multi-ring.png)

-Every packet queue has its own NET_PACKET_DESCRIPTORS structure, and consequently its own packet ring, fragment ring and those descriptors in them.
+Every packet queue has its own [NET_DATAPATH_DESCRIPTOR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/ns-netdatapathdescriptor-_net_datapath_descriptor) structure, and, consequently, its own packet ring, fragment ring, and descriptors in those rings.
 Therefore, the network data transfer operation of each packet queue is completely independent.
-To know more about packet queue, [please see this topic](transmit-and-receive-queues.md).
+To learn more about packet queues, see [Transmit and receive queues](transmit-and-receive-queues.md).

-The client drivers are recommended to use predefined convenient macros to access the packet ring, the fragment ring and the descriptors in them.
-To know more about them, see [here](using-the-ring-buffer.md).
+Client drivers are advised to use predefined convenient macros to access the packet ring, the fragment ring and the descriptors they contain.
+To learn more about these macros, see [Using the ring buffer](using-the-ring-buffer.md).

 ## Packet descriptor extensibility